prantoamt/etl-pipeline-runner/README.md

         sep=",",
         names=None,
         dtype=songs_dtype,
-        transform=transform_lyrics,
     )
 ```

-5. Create an object of the DataExtractor.
+3. Create an object of the DataExtractor.

 ```
     songs_extractor = DataExtractor(